Phase II Research

 The Phase II prototype was reduced to a hexagon shape measuring approximately four square feet.
-The end result weighed 110-pounds, so an individual would be able to place them in a vehicle to transport them to a site.
-The small hexagon shape also allowed SR2 to accommodate curves and hills.
+The assembly weighed 110-pounds, so an individual would be able to place them in a vehicle to transport them to a site.
+The small hexagon shape reduced the weight for practicality and allowed SR2 to accommodate curves and hills.

 LED technology has been around for decades, as have microprocessors.
 Heated glass has been in the rear windows of cars since at least the 70’s.
 President Carter had solar panels installed on the roof of the White House in 1977.
 These proven, time-tested technologies make up the bulk of a Solar Road Panel.

 The big hurdle was the glass surface: no one had ever attempted to make a driving surface out of glass.
 Could it handle the abuse of a fully-loaded semi-truck?
 Could the surface be textured in a way to prevent vehicles from sliding on a wet surface, while still allowing sunlight through to the solar cells beneath?
 This is where the bulk of the R&D would be focused during our Phase II research.